 Mug - I use a GSI light hiker mug.
 It's awesome, I even use it at work all the time.

 Water filtration system - Mini-Sawyer water filter – I highly recommend it.

 Camera – Sony DSC rx100m3 - my review here.
-Absolutely the best hiking camera.
-It's compact but the photo quality is astonishing.
+Absolutely the best compact hiking camera.
+It's small but the photo quality is astonishing.